FactoryBoy/factory_boy/docs/reference.rst

 Its sole argument is a callable, that will be called once the base object has been generated.

-.. note:: Previous versions of factory_boy supported an extra ``extract_prefix``
-          argument, to use an alternate argument prefix.
-          This feature is deprecated in 1.3.0 and will be removed in 2.0.0.

 Once the base object has been generated, the provided callable will be called as ``callable(obj, create, extracted, **kwargs)``, where: